webeweb/jquery-datatables-bundle/README.md

     public function getView() {
         return null;

-        // Custom template can be use withe the following code :
+        // Custom template can be use with the following code :
         // return "@App/Employee/index.html.twig";
     }